bhaveshpandey/bhaveshpandey.github.io/_posts/2020-12-09-legos-Asset-Management-System-Part1.md

 There is still a lot of work to be done in expanding the ancilliary tooling for **legos**.
 I am looking forward to implementing a feature rich Asset Browser, an application for production analytics as well as continue integration of **legos** into Houdini, Blender and Gaffer.
 The new year looks very promising indeed!

-I hope this inspires you to think about how you can benefit from an AMS and also wets your appetite for graph based databases.
+I hope this inspires you to think about how you can benefit from an AMS and also whets your appetite for graph based databases.